Velux 5 Oceans Race

 The Velux 5 Oceans Race was a round-the-world single-handed yacht race, sailed in stages, managed by Clipper Ventures since 2000.
 Its most recent name comes from its main sponsor Velux.
 Originally known as the BOC Challenge, for the title sponsor BOC, the first edition was in 1982.
 In the late 1990s the race was renamed the Around Alone.
-After attracting just five entries in the 2010-11 race, the event has not been held since.
+The 2010-11 race was the last to take place and attracted just five entries.
+The event has not been held since.

 Overview

 The race was established in 1982 as the BOC Challenge, with main sponsorship from BOC.
 The race was inspired by the Golden Globe Race, which was the first single-handed round-the-world yacht race.
 Although the Golden Globe was a non-stop race, the BOC Challenge concept was for a single-handed round-the-world race, to be run in stages (in contrast to the Vendée Globe, which is non-stop).
 As the longest single-handed event in the world, it was regarded as one of sailing's ultimate challenges.

 The race was run every four years.
 The first edition was won by Philippe Jeantot, who won all four legs of the race with an overall elapsed time of just over 159 days.
-In 1990, the race was renamed the Around Alone; for 2006, it is known as the Velux 5 Oceans Race.
+In 1998, the race was renamed the Around Alone; for 2006, it is known as the Velux 5 Oceans Race.